lrspeiser/Character-Simulator/WARP.md

 - Narrator descriptions in italic gray text
 - Character dialogue in colored bubbles with names
 - Streaming text appears in real-time
-- **Press SPACE to advance** to the next turn (narrator + character)
+- **AI turns auto-advance** - the conversation flows automatically when AI characters speak
+- **The app only waits during your turn** - when it's your selected character's turn to speak
 - **Play as any character**: Click a character in the right panel to control them
   - Your input field activates when it's your character's turn
+  - **Director suggestions appear** just before your turn (see below)
   - Type dialogue and press Enter or click "Speak"
   - AI continues playing other characters
-  - "Watch Only" mode to let AI play all characters
+  - "Watch Only" mode to let AI play all characters (never waits)
 - Click "Quit Conversation" button to exit
 - Large, readable fonts (Arial 14pt)
 - 1200x800 window with character selection panel